moq-wg/moq-transport/draft-ietf-moq-transport.md

 to send data on within a given session.
 When two or more subscriptions have equal subscriber priority, the original publisher priority is considered next and can change within the track, so subscriptions are prioritized based on the highest priority data available to send.
-For example, if the subscription had data at priority 6 and priority 10 to send, the subscription priority would be 6.
 When both the subscriber and original publisher priorities for a subscription are equal, how much data to send from each subscription is implementation-dependent, but the expectation is that all subscriptions will be able to send some data.